 The words “Gordon” and “Bennett” spring to mind.
 In that order.
 Why?
 Mud.
 That’s why.
 Lots of mud.
-Shin-deep, squidgy, boot-sucking mud.
+A shin-deep, squidgy, boot-sucking mudfest.

 On a one to ten scale of tiring days, there’ve been days when I’ve walked further, found more caches, and got home in better shape.
 This day was hard going from start to finish.
 Really hard going.